-Travelers who develop a generalized illness or marked local reaction within 2 to 3 weeks of a known tick bite should seek medical advice.
-No cure is available for TBE.
+Travelers who develop symptoms of TBE, a generalized illness, or marked local reaction within 2 to 3 weeks of a known tick bite should seek medical attention.
+No specific treatment is available for TBE.

-- Avoid unpasteurized dairy products, especially goat milk
+Additionally, travelers should avoid unpasteurized dairy products, especially goat milk.

-Vaccine: Vaccination may be indicated for travel to some countries.
-Travelers who cannot obtain TBE vaccine in their home country should make arrangements to receive the vaccine upon arrival at their destination, if possible.
-TBE vaccines are not available in the U.S. and Canada but are available in Europe and Australia.
+TBE vaccination may be recommended for travel to some countries.
+Travelers who cannot obtain TBE vaccine in their home country should arrange to receive the vaccine upon arrival at their destination, if possible.
+TBE vaccines are available in the US, Europe, and Australia.

 Persons with underlying medical conditions or who have concerns about the vaccine should speak to their health care provider before vaccine administration.